Faye Wong: Influence

+Universal Music described Faye Wong as “one of the most important figures in Asian pop music.
+Billboard Japan described Wong as an “Asian pop diva” and a “superstar in the Chinese-speaking world,” noting her popularity in Japan and her influence in the 1990s.
+In 2000, the Taipei Times described Wong as an “Asian pop diva” and said she had earned the title “queen of Asian pop.”

 Japanese director Shunji Iwai had explained that the titular pop-star character of his 2001 film All About Lily Chou-Chou was conceived after attending a Faye Wong concert.
 Wong's name was also mentioned in the 2003 Japanese film The Blue Light as one of the protagonist's favourites.
 The female protagonist in the 2013 Chinese film Beijing Flickers was prototyped after Wong, according to director Zhang Yuan, who remembered when he shot his 1993 hit Beijing Bastards with Dou Wei, Wong as Dou's girlfriend would visit the set every day.
 Japanese singer-actress Hikari Mitsushima said that Wong was her idol and muse; she performed Wong's Cantopop song "Dream Lover," a cover of The Cranberries's "Dreams," at the 2024 Megaport Music Festival, in Kaohsiung, Taiwan.
 In 2024, the Amazon series Expats features Wong's "Summer of Love."
 In 2025, the season four finale of the HBO show Hacks features Wong's "Dream Lover."